kbaesler/Wave/docs/features.md

 # Features
-This will serve as a list of all of the features that are currently available.
+This will serve as a list of the features that are currently available.
 Some features are important enough to have their own page in the docs, others will simply be listed.

 ## Seamless
 Wave is built using [.NET Extension Methods](http://msdn.microsoft.com/en-us/library/bb383977.aspx) which allows for adding new features to existing interfaces and classes within the ArcGIS and ArcFM APIs.
 Any interfaces or objects that are extended have been setup to use the namespace of the object, which allows Wave's features to be available without adding new namespace delcarations.